crossbeam-rs/rfcs/text/2017-07-23-relaxed-memory.md

 # Detailed design

-In this section, we present the proposed implementation of Crossbeam, and explain why it is correct w.r.t. the C11 memory model.
+In this section, we present the proposed implementation of Crossbeam in pseudocode, and explain why it is correct w.r.t. the C11 memory model.

 ## Proposed implementation